The Media Authorities

 - Commission for the Protection of Minors in the Media (Kommission für Jugendmedienschutz, KJM)

-The ZAK is responsible is responsible for licenses and supervision of nationwide private broadcasters, regulation of platforms, as well as development of digital broadcasting.
+The ZAK is responsible for licenses and control of nationwide private broadcasters, regulation of platforms, as well as development of digital broadcasting.

 The GVK makes the selection decision for allocating platforms and assigning wireless transmission capacities to private providers.